Image Courtesy of Karen Kruse

 This is one of three identical markers.
-It is located two miles northeast of Chester in a rest area SE side of IL 150.
+It is located two miles northeast of Chester in the St. Mary's Covered Bridge rest area on the SE side of IL 150.

 Division of Highways and The Illinois State Historical Society